runemadsen/Shanghai-Project-Template/README.md

 #### Basic Functions

-This is the initial presence of the newly created map (if there’s GPS coordinates information in the dataset).
-When clicking on the “more options” (aka.
-The three dots) next to the map name, there’s a menu where you may edit/delete/download the map.
-It is highly recommended to download your xx.carto map file as a backup because all your edits on the css and html will be saved in the xx.carto file along with the data.
+If the dataset has GPS coordinates, it will look like the following screenshot.
+If you click the “More options” button (the three dots) next to the map name, there’s a menu where you may edit/delete/download the map.
+It is highly recommended to download your `.carto` map file as a backup as you go along.
+All your edits to the CSS and HTML code will be saved in the `.carto` file along with the data.

 ![Carto 3](assets/carto13.png)

 #### Changing Basemap

-To change the basemap, you may click the “BASEMAP” bar to browse more options.
-For example, in this case we choose Mapbox basemap for the project.
+You can click the “BASEMAP” bar to browse more options for basemaps.
+In this case, we are using the Mapbox basemap.

 ![Carto 4](assets/carto14.png)